 Tax-exempt money market funds had $411 million inflow in the week ended June 3 as total net assets settled at $257.84 billion, according to The Money Fund Report, a service of iMoneyNet.com.

 Tax-exempt money market funds continue to struggle to recoup the billions that exited the industry since the beginning of the year — particularly the $17.21 billion it shed during the four-week tax-season that began on April 1.

 This week's inflows contrast with the $1.84 billion outflow last week.

-The average seven-day simple yield for the 456 tax-exempt money funds reporting this week remained at 0.01% for the 18th week straight, while the average maturity fell one day to 32.
+The average, seven-day simple yield for the 423 reporting tax-exempt money funds remained at 0.01%, while the average maturity decreased by one day to 28 days.

-This week, the seven-day yield for the taxable funds remained at 0.02% for the 23rd consecutive week, while the average maturity decreased by one day to 41.
+The average, seven-day simple yield for the taxable money funds held at 0.01%, while the average maturity decreased by one day to 48 days.

 Overall, the combined assets of the 1,449 reporting money funds grew by $9.77 billion as total net assets increased to $2.597 trillion in the week ended June 4, versus inflows of $3.64 billion in the prior week when total net assets closed at $2.587 trillion.